 - Organize them by due dates.
 Assuming the days you get paid are the 1st and 15th – you would then take all of your bills due the 22nd through the 6th and pay these on the 15th.
 And on the 1st of the month you would pay the bills due from the 7th -21st.
 This will give each bill at least a week to get to through the mail.

 - Figure out what your monthly dollar amount needed for bills is and divide it by 2.
-If you get paid $1000 two times each month, then you will want to pay as close to $1000 worth of bills on the 15th and $1000 worth on the 1st.
+If your monthly bills total $2000, then you will want to pay as close to $1000 worth of bills on the 15th and $1000 worth on the 1st.
 Use the bills that don’t have a due date (i.e. savings accounts) to balance this out as best as possible.

 Download a bill pay template